plajjan/snabbswitch/src/apps/ddostop/README.md

 ### Operation

-The DDoS app begins by determining if the packet is an IPv4 or IPv6 packet by inspecting the ethertype field of the Ethernet header.
+The DDoStop app begins by determining if the packet is an IPv4 or IPv6 packet by inspecting the ethertype field of the Ethernet header.
 Next the source address is fetched and compared with a blacklist and if it's a match is is dropped.